The Five Buddha Ring

 In the morning the sun

-Jack found Omar there in the little plaza,
+I found Omar there in the little plaza,

 this time with a boy whose laughter turned

-to stone as Jack approached.
+to stone as I approached.
 Mira, Papá,

 he whispered.
 El Gringo.
 Omar turned, murmured

-días, and Jack made his little speech,
+días, and I made my little speech,

-through his dad's dictionary into each
+through my dad’s dictionary into each

 word of schoolboy Spanish: Ayer, that ring,